2 weeks of thinking done for you. This unit is appropriate for grades 9 & 10

 Looking for a meaningful and effective way to teach poetry?
 This unit is a fun way to learn and experiment with figurative language.
 It uses a mixture of contemporary songs and traditional poetry to teach students about themes and to help them learn the various forms of poetry.
 The creative, hands on activities also focus on the importance of having a voice and using it properly.

-The unit covers subjects such as bullying, courage, standing up for yourself and others, standing up for one’s convictions and discovering what is important to students.
+The unit covers subjects such as: bullying, courage, standing up for yourself and for others, standing up for one’s convictions and discovering what is important to students.

 This unit uses poetry to help students have a better understanding of themselves and to stand up for things they believe in.

 The files are in PDF format and are zipped for convenience.

 -1 set of « I HAVE, Who has? » cards to help students remember figurative language in a fun way.
 (1 set of instructions for the game)

 -A comprehensive teacher guide with 11 complete and detailed lessons (no prep required) – (8 pages) – EVERYTHING YOU NEED TO TEACH THIS UNIT HAS BEEN DONE FOR YOU